churris-x/template-js/README.md

 ## How to use
 - Click "Use as template"
 - Download repo
+- Open example files and save to test settings
-- Run `sh cleanup.sh` to remove example files and clean readme
+- When you are happy with how it looks, run `sh cleanup.sh` to remove example files and create a commit
-- Commit changes
+- git push

 ## Configurations